Cannabis: Multi-molecule, Whole-plant Medicine

 The significance of the potential synergy between the different phytocannabinoids and other plant compounds cannot be overstated.
 For example, a recent, randomized placebo-controlled study compared THC, CBD, and combinations of each.
 The study found that low doses of CBD when combined with THC enhanced the intoxicating effects of THC, while high doses of CBD reduced the intoxicating effects of THC.
 The THC dose for this study was 8 mg.
 The low CBD dose was 4 mg (1:2 ratio) and high CBD dose was 400 mg (50:1 ratio).
 These findings are important to consider when recommending ratios of THC and CBD for both medical and recreational users.
 They also have implications for cannabis users with lower THC tolerances.

-The therapeutic potential of phytocannabinoids, as it pertains to pharmacology, requires more research into cannabinoids beyond THC and CBD, namely CBG, CBN, delta-9 THCV, delta-8 THC, Cannabichromene (CBC), and Cannabidivarin (CBDV).
+Unlocking the full potential of phytocannabinoids, as it pertains to pharmacology, requires more research into cannabinoids beyond THC and CBD, namely CBG, CBN, delta-9 THCV, delta-8 THC, Cannabichromene (CBC), and Cannabidivarin (CBDV).

 Applications of CBD